jmcculloch/supafakeblock/README.md

 * Any group content in your personal feed

 ### Installation
-To install a pre-build extension please see https://github.com/jmcculloch/supafakeblock/wiki/Install
+To install a pre-built extension please see https://github.com/jmcculloch/supafakeblock/wiki/Install

 ## Building
 ### Requirements